Melatonin: REM sleep behavior disorder

+Research

 Dementia

 A 2020 Cochrane review found no evidence that melatonin helped sleep problems in people with moderate to severe dementia due to Alzheimer's disease.
-A 2019 review found that while melatonin may improve sleep in minimal cognitive impairment, after the onset of Alzheimer's disease it has little to no effect.
+A 2019 review found that while melatonin may improve sleep in minimal cognitive impairment, after the onset of Alzheimer's disease it had little to no effect.
 Melatonin may, however, help with sundowning (increased confusion and restlessness at night) in people with dementia.

+Pain

+A 2026 meta-analysis concluded that people taking melatonin supplements may experience relief from musculoskeletal pain similar in magnitude to the effects of typical analgesics.
+Although melatonin may be considered as an adjunct option for pain relief, it had only modest effects, and the quality of evidence for efficacy was low to moderate.

 Available forms

 A bottle of melatonin tablets.
 Melatonin is also available in timed-release and in liquid forms.

-A prolonged-release 2 mg oral formulation of melatonin sold under the brand name Circadin is approved for use in the European Union in the short-term treatment of insomnia in people age 55 and older.
+A prolonged-release 2 mg oral formulation of melatonin sold under the brand name Circadin is approved for use in the European Union in the short-term treatment of insomnia in people aged 55 years of age or older.

 Melatonin is also available as an over-the-counter dietary supplement in many countries.
 It is available in both immediate-release and less commonly prolonged-release forms.
 The compound is available in supplements at doses ranging from 0.3 mg to 10 mg or more.
 It is also possible to buy raw melatonin powder by weight.
 Immediate-release formulations of melatonin cause blood levels of melatonin to reach their peak in about an hour.
 The hormone may be administered orally, as capsules, gummies, tablets, oral films, or as a liquid.
 It is also available for use sublingually, or as transdermal patches.
 Several inhalation-based melatonin products with a wide range of doses are available but their safety remains to be evaluated.

-The American Academy of Sleep Medicine (AASM) says that the melatonin content in unregulated (without a USP verified mark) supplements can diverge widely from the claimed amount; a study found that the melatonin content ranged from one half to four times the stated dose.

 History

 Discovery

-Melatonin's discovery is linked to the study of skin color changes in some amphibians and reptiles, a phenomenon initially observed through the administration of pineal gland extracts.
+Melatonin's discovery is linked to the study of color changes in some amphibians and reptiles, a phenomenon initially observed through the administration of pineal gland extracts.
 In 1917, Carey Pratt McCord and Floyd P. Allen found that feeding extracts from the pineal glands of cows caused the skin of tadpoles to lighten by contracting the dark epidermal melanophores.

 The hormone melatonin was isolated in 1958 by Aaron B. Lerner, a dermatology professor, and his team at Yale University.
 Motivated by the possibility that a substance from the pineal gland could be beneficial in treating skin diseases, they extracted and identified melatonin from bovine pineal gland extracts.
 Subsequent research in the mid-1970s by Lynch and others demonstrated that melatonin production follows a circadian rhythm in human pineal glands.

 The first patent for the therapeutic use of melatonin as a low-dose sleep aid was awarded to Richard Wurtman at the Massachusetts Institute of Technology in 1995.